 - 3.1 The ELSA Law School Calendars specify deadlines and periods binding for the Organising Committees of ELSA Law Schools. - 3.2 There shall be two ELSA Law School Cycles during one term: the Winter ELSA Law Schools Cycle and the Summer ELSA Law Schools Cycle. - a.
-To qualify into the Winter ELSA Law Schools Cycle, the ELSA Law School shall take place between the second week of December and the third week of March. - b.
-To qualify into the Summer ELSA Law Schools Cycle, the ELSA Law School shall take place between the first week of July and the third week of September. - 3.3 The ELSA Law Schools Cycle shall comprise of: - a.
+To qualify into the Winter ELSA Law Schools Cycle, the ELSA Law School shall take place between the second Saturday of January and the last Sunday of March. - b.
+To qualify into the Summer ELSA Law Schools Cycle, the ELSA Law School shall start no earlier than the last Sunday of June and end no later than the third Sunday of September. - 3.3 The ELSA Law Schools Cycle shall comprise of: - a.
 For the Winter ELSA Law School, a cycle of six periods: specification, preparation, application, selection, event, and evaluation; - b.
 For the Summer ELSA Law School, a cycle of eight periods: specification, preparation, application, selection, additional application, additional selection, event, and evaluation. - 3.4 The International Board of ELSA may waive ELSA Law Schools Cycle if there are less than five ELSA Law Schools specified for the respective ELSA Law Schools Cycle.

 - 4.1 ELSA International shall: - a.
 Coordinate and control the quality of ELSA Law Schools; - b.
 During the specification, send the ELSA Law Schools Specification Form and the respective ELSA Law Schools Calendar by: - i.
-The end of July for the Winter ELSA Law Schools Cycle; and - ii.
-The end of October for the Summer ELSA Law Schools Cycle; - c.
+15th of July for the Winter ELSA Law Schools Cycle; and - ii.
+31st of October for the Summer ELSA Law Schools Cycle; - c.
 End the specification period by: - i.
-August for the Winter ELSA Law Schools Cycle; and - ii.
-December for the Summer ELSA Law Schools Cycle; - d.
-During the preparation period:
+15th of August for the Winter ELSA Law Schools Cycle; and